ankidroid/Anki-Android/Crash-Reports.md

 You can read about the recent experience upgrading AnkiDroid's ACRA, as well as future ACRA testing directions, [in a related ACRA thread here](https://github.com/ACRA/acra/commit/05e9a5384a981f905913b524f323108838154fe7#commitcomment-29569186) if you are interested.

-There are some other [future changes to ACRA](https://github.com/ACRA/acra/pull/680) which may help users of the library test, but they aren't scheduled to be available until ACRA 5.2.x

 ### Setting up an Acralyzer instance for testing
 You can create a free IBM Cloudant instance here https://console.bluemix.net/ (the lite plan, plenty for testing, is free), and then replicate a clean acralyzer install to it as described here https://github.com/ACRA/acralyzer/wiki/setup#easy-way---replication-of-remote-couchapps, but using the source database from here https://github.com/ACRA/acralyzer/issues/133#issuecomment-401992809 (to make sure it works, since the main source database has performance issues)

-One [free test acralyzer instance](https://918f7f55-f238-436c-b34f-c8b5f1331fe5-bluemix.cloudant.com/acralyzer/_design/acralyzer/index.html#/dashboard/) has already been created with this method, and it allows report writes and dashboard reads without auth.

-To configure debug builds to use your acralyzer, you'll need to configure the URL in the [debug build section of the AnkiDroid gradle file](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/build.gradle#L27)
+To configure debug builds to use your acralyzer, you'll need to configure the URL in the [debug build section of the AnkiDroid gradle file](https://github.com/ankidroid/Anki-Android/blob/5ed908b024d4548f22c804f9bff6a6371a91b763/AnkiDroid/build.gradle#L78)